blabla1337/skf-flask/skf/markdown/knowledge_base/92-knowledge_base--Session_cookies_(Domain)--.md

 **Solution:**

-Setting &quot;www.example.com&quot; will mean only the exact domain "www.example.com" will be matched, while &quot;.example.com&quot; will also match again any subdomaim (forums.example.com, blog.example.com).
+Setting “www.example.com” will mean only the exact domain "www.example.com" will be matched, while “.example.com” will also match again any subdomain (forums.example.com, blog.example.com).